|This Engagement Award PCORI Funding Announcement opened on Tuesday, September 1, 2020.

-The Patient-Centered Outcomes Research Institute (PCORI) plans to award $20.5 million in fiscal year 2018 as part of the Eugene Washington PCORI Engagement Awards.
-These awards are research support rather than a research funding opportunity.
+The Patient-Centered Outcomes Research Institute (PCORI) plans to award up to $21 million in fiscal year 2021 as part of the Eugene Washington PCORI Engagement Awards.
+These awards are for research support.
+This program does not fund research studies.

-This new Engagement Award will give organizations and communities the opportunity to propose meaningful dissemination projects aimed at spreading awareness and increasing knowledge of new evidence from PCORI-funded research, targeted directly to patients, clinicians, and others who can use this information to inform healthcare decisions.
+The Engagement Award: Dissemination Initiative will give organizations and communities the opportunity to propose active dissemination projects aimed at spreading awareness and increasing knowledge of new evidence from PCORI-funded research, targeted directly to patients, clinicians, communities, and others who can use this information to inform healthcare decisions.

 LOIs and applications will be considered nonresponsive for an Engagement Award if they propose: